lilyyanglt/MyOperatingSystem/README.md

 # Building a simple operating system

 Personal project trying to build an operating system from the ground by following the [Nick Blundell's book](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf) and also using resources from the Princeton course COS318.
-Although he hasn't completed the book, but it's a great resource to learn more about the system.
+Although he hasn't completed the book, it's a great resource to learn more about how to develop an operating system and then as I learn more concepts - I would like to be able to add features to existing code.

-My goal is to learn enough from this book and then start building on top of it with other features.

 ## Install Instructions and System Requirements

 * development of this should be done inside a Virtual Machine, highly recommended.
+* Development of this was done in a virtual machine using Ubuntu 20.04
 * TODO: provide Vagrant file with provisioning instructions
-* Development of this was done in a virtual machine using Ubuntu 20.04

-1. run start.sh to install all dependencies
+1. run `./start.sh` to install all dependencies
 2. In the root directory of this repo, run `make` - this builds all the necessary files for simulation to start
 3. Then start simulation using bochs `make run`
 4. Once completed, you can run `make clean` to clean up all the files